BanementI/random-repos/README.md

 This is my collection of FOSS repos from the world of GitHub.
 > DISCLAIMER: I haven't used like 90% of the stuff here.
 Something might work, might not.
 >
-> :blue_heart: means I have used this before, :green_heart: means I use this very often and :orange_heart: means I made it.
+> :blue_heart: means I have used this before, :green_heart: means I use this very often, :orange_heart: means I made it and 👩🏼‍🤝‍🧑🏼 means it's peer-to-peer.
 ### Other repos
 A repository in a repository?
 - [Awesome](https://github.com/sindresorhus/awesome) - A gigantic list of topics, very detailed.